crmaykish/openscad-drawings/README.md

-# autoscad-drawings
+# openscad-drawings
-Collection of AutoSCAD scripts
+Collection of OpenSCAD scripts